eradicatinglove/sys-icon/README.md

 # Credits

 - Created by **eradicatinglove**
-- Inspired by sys-tweak workflow but rebuilt cleaner
+- Inspired by sys-tweak workflow but rebuilt for firmware 20.0.0+